Easter at Bracknell

 You are invited to celebrate with us on Easter Sunday as we meet together and explore the meaning of Easter.
 It’ll be a time of worship, fun, and a short message.

-We will be having two meetings this Easter Sunday, all ages will be all together for both of these services (with no kids groups taking place):
+We will be having two meetings this Easter Sunday, all ages will be together for both of these services (with no kids groups taking place): There will also be an Easter Egg Treasure Hunt for the children in between the two meetings.

 9:30 am-10:30 am